M2000Interpreter/Environment/utf8/textp0.frm.utf8.txt

 If Form1.Visible Then Form1.Refresh
 End Sub
-Private Sub Prepare(basestack As basetask, ByVal Nb As String) Dim G As Long, iC As Long
+Private Sub Prepare(basestack As basetask, ByVal Nb As String) Dim g As Long, iC As Long
 Dim VP As String, vv As String, CM$, b As String
 If needset Then
 Nb = StrConv(Nb, vbUnicode)